Skip to content

 1. Economic Improvement and a Lower Unemployment Rate

-Our data as well as data from the Bureau of Labor Statistics shows that as the unemployment rate is steadily decreasing, meaning more people are working, the substitute-to-teacher ratio is also decreasing — meaning fewer substitutes are available for more teachers.
+Our data, as well as data from the Bureau of Labor Statistics, show that as the unemployment rate is steadily decreases, the substitute-to-teacher ratio also decreases.

 Since 2011, the unemployment rate has gone down from 8.4% to the current 7.2%.
 Consequently, the sub-to-teacher ratio has decreased from 1 sub for every 3.22 teachers in 2011 to 1 sub for every 5.98 teachers so far this school year.